JeremyACase/ubiquia/README.md

 # Ubiquia

-> **A runtime-compiled, DAG-orchestrated, schema-driven platform for building intelligent agent ecosystems — at production scale.**
+> **A runtime-compiled, DAG-orchestrated, schema-driven platform for building intelligent component ecosystems — at production scale.**

 Ubiquia is a **domain-agnostic, production-grade Multi-Agent Orchestration System**.
-It lets you declaratively define agent communication protocols and workflows, then compiles and deploys them into a **live, resilient, and self-validating distributed system** — all from JSON schemas and YAML-ized Directed Acyclic Graphs (DAG's).
+It lets you declaratively define component communication protocols and workflows, then compiles and deploys them into a **live, resilient, and self-validating distributed system** — all from JSON schemas and YAML-ized Directed Acyclic Graphs (DAG's).

 ---